 Ireland is more than an "Emerald Isle."
-It's an isle filled with cultural and historic wonders…and lately with lots of tourists, too.
-And at many of its top sights, reservations are now either required or highly recommended.
+It's an isle filled with cultural and historic wonders…and lots of tourists, too, especially in recent years.
+At many of its top sights, reservations are now either required or highly recommended.

 In Dublin, it's more important than ever to buy advance tickets for the most popular sights.
 These include Kilmainham Gaol, a museum housed in a former prison for political prisoners (visits are by guided tour only), and the Guinness Storehouse, birthplace of Ireland's famous stout beer.
 If you don't book in advance, you'll waste time waiting in long ticket lines and may not even get in.